 Speech and Language Therapy – Support for speech, language and social communication skills

-The base has a speech and language therapist (Sarah) on Monday and Tuesdays to support all children who access the base.
+The base has a speech and language therapist who supports all children who access the base.

 There is an emphasis on collaborative working between therapy and teaching staff, who plan, set targets and work together to develop pupils’